mariobrosch/GameNightCommunicator/README.md

   |chkFastest<1/2>| |If checked this team was the fastest responder|

 ## TODO
-* Save and load previous game party (to continue a game from another day)
-* Autosave functionality
 * Total answer time calculation
 * Total of fastest answers
 * Texts into resource file to support multiple languages and set language per team